ViBevilacqua/TetraChocolate/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation and usage
 The project was developed using the Visual Studio Code 2022 IDE, the VSC project configuration files were not uploaded in this repository.
-Therefore, to improve or run this project, it is recommended to:
+Therefore, to improve or run this project, I suggest the following steps:

 1. Install Visual Studio Code.
 2. Install the libraries required [here](https://github.com/ViBevilacqua/TetraChocolate/blob/main/README.md#built-with).